Kwenta/token/README.md

 All of these contracts are upgradeable following the UUPS standard.

+The `EscrowMigrator` was developed to allow for the migration of escrow entries from the old `RewardEscrow` to the new `RewardEscrowV2`.
+You can read in detail about that migration process [here](https://github.com/tommyrharper/shared-notes/blob/main/stakingv2/migration-v2/migration-v2.md).

 Also the following simple non-upgradeable contract was added to help enact `KIP-75`:
 - `StakingRewardsNotifier.sol`